-Under the Federal Transit Administration's (FTA) rule on Transit Asset Management (TAM), transit agencies that receive federal transit dollars and that own, operate, or manage capital assets used to provide public transportation are required to follow specified asset management practices, including developing targets for TAM performance measures.
-Under the Federal Highway Administration (FHWA) and FTA's joint Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule, metropolitan planning organizations (MPO) are required to set performance targets for these TAM performance measures for their regions, in coordination with transit and state agencies.
+Under the Federal Transit Administration's (FTA) rule on TAM, transit agencies that receive federal transit dollars and that own, operate, or manage capital assets used to provide public transportation are required to follow specified asset management practices, including developing targets for TAM performance measures.
+Under the Federal Highway Administration (FHWA) and FTA's joint Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule, MPOs are required to set performance targets for these TAM performance measures for their regions, in coordination with transit and state agencies.